 - Strawberry

-Rinse the green under cold running water.
+Rinse the greens under cold running water.
 Place the lettuce and spinach in a salad spinner to get the moisture out.
-You can also use a clean towel, but be careful not to press too hard for the spinach will damage.
+You can also use a clean towel, but be careful not to press too hard.

 For The Toppings

-Toasted almonds are a great crispy topper for this salad!
-Place a small dry skillet over medium heat, add the almonds, and they will get toasty and golden brown in a few minutes.
-Shake the pan every minute or so so they brown evenly.
+Toasted almonds add crunch.
+Just place a small dry skillet over medium heat, add the almonds, and toast them until golden brown.
+Shake the pan every minute to keep them from burning and to ensure they brown evenly.

 TOP TIPS

-Fresh vegetables and great cheese are the keys to this super easy healthy salad!
-If you like a lot of dressing on your salads, double the amount in the recipe.
-This salad is great topped with Pan Seared Chicken Breasts or Sauteed Skirt Steak.
+Fresh vegetables and great cheese are the keys to this super easy salad!
+If you like a lot of dressing on your salads, feel free to double the amount in the recipe.
+This salad can also be topped with Pan Seared Chicken Breasts for a heartier meal.

 "📖 Recipe"